Enalean/tuleap-documentation-en/languages/en/user-guide/site-access.rst

 -  **Anonymous Users**: when you first visit the Tuleap site you are typically an anonymous user.
-Anonymous users can browse the site but many of the or resources cannot be used or accessed by an anonymous user.
+Anonymous users can browse the site but many of the resources cannot be used or accessed by an anonymous user.

--  **Restricted Users**: users who are project members, or even project administrators, but with restricted access rights: they cannot access pages from projects they are not member of.
+-  **Restricted Users**: users who are project members, or even project administrators, but with restricted access rights: they cannot access pages from projects they are not a member of.
 This special role is only enabled on servers in heterogeneous environments where corporate users and external consultants share the same server.

 Site configuration
 ------------------

-Tuleap permission model is first defined by the platform configuration.
+The permission model of Tuleap is first defined by the platform configuration.
-This configuration is done by site administrator in ``Admin > Configure anonymous and restricted access`` section.
+This configuration is done by a site administrator in ``Admin > Configure anonymous and restricted access`` section.

 .. figure:: ../images/screenshots/site_admin_anonymous_restricted.png